30 Q’s to Find the Problem Your Idea Solves

 - In what way do you make your customer’s life easier?
+Building off the last question, take your imagination one step further and describe how your idea comes to the rescue.

 - If you successfully resolve this problem/obstacle, what is the ultimate objective your ideal customer able to accomplish?
 In other words, what did your ideal customer really want to achieve in the first place? (hint: they do not wake up wanting to solve their problem.
 They want achieve the goal that the problem is interfering with!)

-When I refer to ultimate objective, I am referring to the job that your customer really wants to get done when they run into a problem.
-Often, we think our customers only want to solve their problems.
-While that is true to an extent, it is important for us to consider that they only want to solve their problems in order to achieve their ultimate objective.
-Let’s take AirBnB as an example.
 They have many ideal customers.
 Earlier on in their startup journey, young professionals were a primary ideal customer (they have many more now).
 These young professionals might have traveled while in college, staying in hostels, but after graduation, they are looking for something a little better.
-Their budgets might still be limited which may prevent them from staying at some of the Hilton or Marriott properties out there.
-For this ideal customer, their ultimate objective is to travel the world, visit new cities, make new friends, connect with the authentic local culture, and experience the city.
-The problem that gets in their way is their limited travel budget, tourist traps, affordable hotels far from city centers, and concierge recommendations to visit the priciest restaurants and attractions.
-AirBnB provides these young professionals with an opportunity to stay in a city-center, connect with locals, and all for less than they would spend at a chain hotel, especially after you factor in local taxes.
-Thus, this ideal customer, has an ultimate objective or a job to be done, as Clayton Christensen, Harvard Business School professor, puts it.
-AirBnB understands their job to be done better than Marriott or Hilton and is able to provide solutions that not only address some of their ideal customer’s problems, but in some cases bypasses them all together.
-Going forward, I will refer to the customer’s “ultimate objective” as the job to be done.
+Their budgets are still limited which may prevent them from staying at some of the Hilton or Marriott properties out there.
+For this ideal customer, the ‘job to be done’ is to travel the world, visit new cities, make new friends, connect with the authentic local culture, and experience the city.
+The problem that gets in the way is their limited travel budget, tourist traps, affordable hotels far from city centers, and concierge recommendations to visit the priciest restaurants and attractions.

 - How does your customer measure the success of the job to be done?
 What metrics do they use?
 In the case of the traveling young professional, it might be # of cities visited in their 20’s, among many others.